About Peacock Plant

 While Peacock Plants can produce small, inconspicuous flowers in their natural habitat, they rarely bloom when grown as houseplants.
 They are primarily grown for their attractive foliage.

-Can I grow Peacock Plant indoors
+Can I grow Peacock Plant in my indoor space

 Difficulty